30 Best Reference Letter Examples [Guide & Writing Tips]

 Format

 The writer should also consider the arrangement of information in the letter, which can be referred to as format.
 The writer should arrange the letter by first providing his/her contact details, the date, and finally the hiring manager’s address.
 The writer should then start the letter with a salutation followed by the introduction, body, and conclusion paragraphs.
-At the end of the reference letter, the writer will be required to provide his/her signature and indicate his/her typed name.
-Using the proper format ensures that the information conveyed in the reference letter is delivered in a coherent manner

 Font

-A well-composed reference letter should be written in an appropriate font.
+A well-composed letter should be written in an appropriate font.
 A writer should consider using the Times New Roman, Arial, or Calibri font type.
 A font size of between10 and 12 can be used to help ease readability.
 The use of a proper font type and size can also help ensure the letter is clear.

-How to Write a Reference Letter
+How to Write the Reference Letter

-A well-written reference letter should effectively communicate the writer’s belief in the applicant’s abilities.
+A well-written letter should effectively communicate the writer’s belief in the applicant’s abilities.
 The writer should ensure that the information written in the letter provides adequate information that demonstrates why the candidate is a good fit for the position that he/she has applied for.
-Therefore, the writer of the reference letter should ensure that he/she adheres to the following procedure:

 Step 1: Pre-writing considerations